 How to Fix Google Chrome Crashing?

 Prior to applying the solutions below, let’s try some basic tricks to get Chrome working again.
-You can simply try restarting the browser and your PC as well.
+Try restarting the browser and your PC as well.
 Press the keyboard shortcut Alt + F4 keys to exit Chrome.
 Now, restart Chrome.
 If you’re on a Mac, you can press the Command key + Q.

 You can also try force-ending Chrome from the task manager.
-Usually, this simple method helps us to close Chrome properly.
 Press the keyboard shortcut Ctrl + Shift + Esc to open Task Manager.
 From the list of apps, select Google Chrome and right-click on it.
 Click on End task.

 If the above basic fixes are still not helping, we can move ahead to further solutions.